EsmaeelNabil/Share-em/README.md

 ## Tips
 -  if `pictureUrl = "ImageUrl"` is not a `valid` URL you will be sharing only the `data` text.
+-  if `downloadOurAppMessage  is provided and `shareAppLink` is false it will be ignored

 ## License